 Category 1: Language and Communication

 Composition (C) courses are courses in any of the departments or divisions of the University.
 They require a process of revision and a minimum of 20 pages of expository prose.
+Students will perform the basic operations of personal computer use; understand and use basic research techniques; and locate, evaluate and synthesize information from a variety of sources.
 At least 50 percent of the course grade is based on student writing.

 Oral Communication (O) courses involve at least two oral presentations and evaluation of speaking that count for at least 15 percent of the final course grade.

 The language of communication for fulfilling both the C and O requirement shall be English.

 Note: Composition and Oral Communication components may be combined to create Joint (J) courses.

 Foreign Language skills are ensured by requiring that students pass either a third-semester college-level course in one foreign language or a second-semester course in two foreign languages, or satisfactorily complete some other significant activity that requires second-level foreign language proficiency as a prerequisite, such as study abroad in a non-English environment or an internship serving people who can communicate only in a language other than English.
 Students may fulfill the foreign language requirement prior to enrolling in college either by completing four or more units of one high school foreign language with a course grade in the fourth year of 85 or better, or three units each of two high school languages with course grades in each third unit of 85 or better, by passing the AP examination (or its equivalent) with a score of 3 or better, or by demonstrating equivalent proficiency in some other fashion.